Patrick Metcalfe: Stabæk

 In March 2022 Metcalfe signed with Norwegian club Stabæk on a three-year contract.

-Frederikstad
+Fredrikstad

 In March 2023, Metcalfe would transfer to 1. divisjon side Fredrikstad, signing a two-year contract.

 Metcalfe would help Fredrikstad win promotion to Eliteserien in the 2023 season, and the Norwegian Cup in the 2024 season.
 In December 2024, it was announced that Metcalfe's contract would not be renewed for the 2025 season.
 He would play 70 matches in his two seasons with the club.

 On March 11, 2025, the club announced Metcalfe had signed on for the 2025 season.

 International career

 Metcalfe is of Filipino descent, and as a result is eligible for both Canada and the Philippines.

 Youth

 Metcalfe was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
 He was named to the final squad ahead of the rescheduled tournament on March 10, 2021.